 Evelyn Moore ’83 Managing Director of Credit Lyonnais Securities Asia (CLSA) Americas LLC.

-Nancy Morris ’74, H ’06 Formerly the first woman Secretary of U.S. Securities & Exchange Commission; currently the Chief Compliance Officer at Wellington Management.
+Nancy Morris ’74, H ’06 Formerly the first woman Secretary of U.S. Securities & Exchange Commission; Retired Chief Compliance Officer at Wellington Management.

 Rob Rowe ’81 Head of US Fixed Income Strategy and Managing Director at Citigroup.